Need for Programs in Rural Communities

 - Greater access to alcohol provided by adults through family gatherings and purchasing of alcohol for youth

-Research conducted in 2005 found that the rates of methamphetamine (“meth”) use were twice as high among young rural adults ages 18-25 (2.9%) compared to their urban counterparts (1.5%), and the Federal Office of Rural Health Policy reports that this pattern continues.
+Research published in 2007 found that the rates of methamphetamine (“meth”) use were twice as high among young rural adults ages 18-25 (2.9%) compared to their urban counterparts (1.5%).
 This difference is partially due to several factors, including that meth can be produced in homemade labs that are frequently located in abandoned buildings in remote areas, such as rural areas.
 There are also fewer law enforcement officers in rural areas to prevent the establishment of meth labs or shut down existing ones, and fewer treatment providers.
 Meth production harms rural areas not only through use of meth itself, but also through the poisonous gas released by meth production, which becomes toxic waste that can find its way into household drains and fields.

-Similar to the rest of the country, rural areas have been severely impacted by the epidemic.
-Opioid abuse is especially high in states with large rural populations such as West Virginia and Kentucky (National Rural Health Association Policy Brief, University of Southern Maine).
-Populations with the highest rates of opioid use in rural areas include:
+Similar to the rest of the country, rural areas have been severely affected by the epidemic.
+Opioid misuse is especially high in states with large rural populations such as West Virginia and Kentucky (National Rural Health Association Policy Brief, University of Southern Maine).
+Populations with the highest rates of opioid misuse in rural areas include:

 - Adolescents ages 12-19